 And all of this stuff, where you would be paying a lot of tax, you could just get rid of the tax by using the life insurance to create more tax-exempt income.
 So even if you wanted to live this lifestyle, but you only wanted to be taxed on this lifestyle – so be it.
 You can use life insurance to toggle things.

 Also, it may be temporary.
 So just like you see there are prior spikes if we get a big spike like this, maybe you just delay again you do a 401k delay – you pump the brakes, you aggressively pull from a life insurance policy that assumes that you’ve aggressively funded it during your working years but you could actually borrow against it.

 You can actually withdraw or borrow against life insurance.
 This may be a reason to aggressively borrow from your life insurance to take the income during this period.
-Only take a trickle out of there 401k to stay in this lower bracket.
+Only take a trickle out of their 401k to stay in this lower bracket.

 And then when tax rates came back down, when they normalized again, a new regime got into office – then you can pull from your 401k to make your life insurance policy whole again.

 So it’s hard because people naturally just want things to be linear.
 They want a plan like retirement is going to be linear but they’re not, in terms of market movements or taxes.

 And that’s the purpose of this video is for you to see that it’s not quite as linear as maybe you would have liked to have planned for it to be, but there are things you can do now using life insurance as a buffer so that you have this supplemental bucket to pull from where you can toggle or better control your tax bracket during retirement.